balladeer/effective-enigma/burrow/content/01_introduction.md

 A shouted gasp rose above the crowd.

 "Hah!
-Watch those slippery fingers, %%TODO-derogative."
+Watch those slippery fingers, planeteer."

 "What was that?!
 I'm gonna knock you out!"